-Learn to create a stained glass window in this five session class for beginners and those looking to refresh your skills.
+Learn to create a stained glass window in this six session class for beginners and those looking to refresh your skills.

 Bainbridge glass artist Gregg Mesmer from Mesolini Glass Studio will guide you through the step-by-step process of building a stained glass window measuring approximately 20" x 20".
 You will learn contemporary, innovative, and efficient methods to create this art piece, methods that he has honed over his 40 years as a glass artist.
 You will expand your glass cutting skills, get tips from a pro and learn where to order your glass to get the BARN 20% discount.